Feeling stuck in therapy? Change is on the horizon!

 Sometimes people start to feel stuck in therapy when their feelings are becoming so intense that they’re feeling overwhelmed.
 And then, something inside of them starts wanting to put the brakes on the feelings, and that looks and feels like being stuck.

 In fact, it can be a natural impulse to “come up for air,” and it can be very helpful to support this sense of wanting to lighten the talk for a bit.
 Therapy doesn’t need to be all about hard stuff, and sometimes, it can be very helpful to spend a whole session focused on resources in your life, or things that you love to do, or the things that are working well for you, or on something you’re interested in.
-You don’t want to do this week after week, perhaps, but talking about something lighter can give you a chance to connect with yourself and your therapist from a different vantage point, and it can give you a sense of relief that supports going deeper, but with more resources.
+You don’t want to do this week after week, perhaps, but talking about something lighter can give you a chance to connect with yourself and your counselor from a different vantage point, and it can give you a sense of relief that supports going deeper, but with more resources.

 On the other hand, if all you’ve discussed recently is daily life stuff, or the same old stresser, or the same story, you might ask your therapist to get beneath the surface, and to talk more about your emotions, or beliefs you hold about yourself, or a feeling or pattern that comes up for you over and over again.

 4. Ask your counselor what they think!

 Maybe your therapist and you both feel ready for a change.
 Or you’ve both gotten into a sense of routine, and it can help you both to talk about how best to move things forward together.
 You’ll learn something new about your therapist and about the quality of your collaboration together when you bring up your sense of stuckness.
 That is a good thing.

 5. Maybe it’s time for a change.